vignesh8ireddy/KeySheet/README.md

 multiple times over the class.
 * Singleton pattern is broken, prototype scope is continued i.e multiple objects would be created for singleton class.

+> Is Constructor overloading and overriding possible?
+* Constructor overloading is possible and very common, but constructor overriding is not possible because subclass' constructor name is not same as superclass'.

+> What happens when there is an infinite loop in the constructor chaining, CTE or RTE?
+* CTE: Compile-Time Error

+> Is it possible to generate a constructor with var-args using lombok api?
+* No

+> What kind of request does a hyperlink generates?
+* GET request